noodlemctwoodle/homeassistant/readme.md

 ## Hassio Installation on Ubuntu Server and Docker CE
 The [Hassio](https://github.com/noodlemctwoodle/hassio/wiki/Install-Hass.io) guide describes how to install Hass.io on Ubuntu Server running Docker CE, configure custom storage paths using the pre-created script from [Home Assistant](https://github.com/home-assistant/hassio-installer) and exposed to the internet using Nabu Casa

+## Check out my Wiki
+Further information and guides can be found on my [wiki](https://github.com/noodlemctwoodle/hassio/wiki)

 ## HKI Documentation can be found here
 [Documentation](https://jimz011.github.io/homekit-infused/)